 Everyone knows that job hunting is basically pretty rubbish.
-It is, pardon the cliché, like a rollercoaster of constant hope and disappointment, which is fundamentally exhausting.
+It is, pardon the cliché, like a rollercoaster or constant hope and disappointment, which is fundamentally exhausting.
 But another aspect that is super stressful is the pure economics of it.
 To be alive costs money, but to job hunt costs more.
 And with little to no incoming earnings to counterbalance this spike in outgoings, things can quickly descend into chaos.

-While there is obviously no permanent solution to this quandary (aside from getting a job, which is the whole purpose of the mission anyway), there are certain things to be done to soften the fiscal blow.
+While there is obviously no permanent solution to this quandary (which is the whole purpose of the mission anyway), there are certain things to be done about the fiscal blow.
 Here are seven, fairly easy to implement, tips and tricks to save money during the job hunt and to help you budget as a student.

 Save on bills.

 While there are some outgoings that are generally non-negotiable (ie paying for water and heat), there are things that can be done to save a bit of cash.
 Firstly, if you live alone, you can get 25% off your council tax and water bills - which can make a real difference.

-It’s also important to remember that generally, electricity is more expensive than gas – so investing in an electric blanket or fan heater for winter can actually reap huge savings.
-And follow your mum’s advice – turn things off when you’re not using them!
-When money is scarce, it makes no sense to be literally throwing it away.
+It's also important to remember that generally, electricity is more expensive than gas - so invest in an electric blanket or fan heater for winter can actually reap huge savings.
+And follow your mum's advice - turn things off when you're not using them!
+When money is scarce, it makes no sense to literally throw it away.

 Save on food.